se-edu/se-book/cppToJava/controlFlow/methods/q-getGradeCapMethod.md

 Add the following method to the class given below.

-* `public static double getGradeCap(String grade)`: Returns the CAP value of the given `grade`.
+* `public static double getGradeCap(String grade)`: Returns the CAP (aka GPA) value of the given `grade`.
 The mapping from grades to CAP is given below.

 <div class="indented">